Revathi286/KNOWLEDGE-BASE-AGENT/README.md

 A lightweight, fast, and serverless RAG-free agent that allows users to:

-✔ Upload a PDF, DOCX, or TXT
+✔ Upload a PDF, DOCX, or TXT,
-✔ Ask questions
+✔ Ask questions,
-✔ Get answers powered directly by Groq LLM
+✔ Get answers powered directly by Groq LLM,
-✔ No embeddings, no vector DB, no chunking — extremely fast
+✔ No embeddings, no vector DB, no chunking — extremely fast.

 Live Demo